anmc9115/swe4s_final_project_am_cp_js/README.md

 In order to use this code you must have collected fiberphotometry data using `Bonsai` and behavior data using the behavior coding software `BORIS` (https://boris.readthedocs.io/en/latest/#behavioral-observation-research-interactive-software-boris-user-guide).

-### Note: this software is currenlty optimized for GcAMP (or other green fluoraphores)
+### Note: this software is currenlty optimized for GcAMP (or other green fluorophores)

 ## Installation